Josephvazhae1/aircraft-design-optimization/README.md

 ### How the Algorithm Works

+1. Initialization
-1. Initialization: We first randomly generate an initial aircraft configuration within specified bounds for each parameter:
+We first randomly generate an initial aircraft configuration within specified bounds for each parameter:
 - Aspect Ratio (AR): 5 to 20
 - Wing Area (S): 10 to 80 m²
 - Lift-to-Drag Ratio (L/D): 10 to 25